Matt-Mf/Mio-Sito/content/blog/post_2.md

 ## WP fastest cache - By emre vona

-Really effective caching plugin that offers real seep-up improvments also with a very basic config.
+Really effective caching plugin that offers real seep-up improvements also with a very basic config.

 ___

 ## Limit Login Attempts Reloaded By WPChef

 For limiting login attempts with all the benefits that come.
+Jetpack and Wordfence offer the same functionality but bundled.

 ___